Introduction to Keylight in After Effects

 Step 18: Now, let us change the background of the footage.
 Changing the background takes your desired background from the folder where you have saved it.
 Pick that background from that folder and drop it in the Project Panel of this software with the help of the mouse button.

 Step 19: Now drag this background image from the project panel to the Layer section of this software.

 Step 20: Adjust the size of the background according to your footage or where you want to place it.

 Step 23: Once you select the Ultra method, the properties of the Ultra Method will be open.
 Go to the Spill Range option of this method and increase the value of Spill Range.
-Once you increase the value of Spill Range whitish color will be removed from the footage.
+Once you increase the value of the Spill Range, the whitish color will be removed from the footage.

-Step 24: Now enable the background layer by click on the Eye button of this layer in the layer section.
+Step 24: Now enable the background layer by clicking on the layer section’s Eye button.

 In this way, you can use the Keylight feature of After Effect software for removing green background from any video footage or image and handle its parameters for getting the best result from it.

 Now, after going through this article, you can easily understand ‘what is Keylight’ and ‘how you can use it in After Effect software’?
 You can add plus point in your graphics designing skill by practicing on this feature of After Effect software and can give a highly professional result in your work.